makinacorpus/DbToolsBundle/docs/content/anonymization/gdprify.md

 :::

 :::danger
-It has to be noted that this workflow could be consider as problematic.
+It has to be noted that this workflow could be considered as problematic.

 To stricly follow GDPR recommendations, **you should not get back a production backup file on you own computer**.
 Event if this backup file will quickly disappear from